aces/Loris/modules/configuration/test/TestPlan.md

 3. Load the config module.
 Roll over each of the config labels to see if it gives a description of that setting.
   [Automation Test on Travis CI]
-4. Go through each field in the configuration module.
-For each field where there is a single text area or radio input to enter data, try changing the value and pressing save at the bottom of the page.
+4. Go through some field of various type (textbox, radiobutton, ...) in the configuration module.
+For each field, try changing the value and pressing save at the bottom of the page.
 Refresh the page and check that the value actually persists.
 Try to see if the change actually affected LORIS in some way.
 For example, for the project description in the dashboard settings, go to the dashboard to see if